 Topographies of Literature in 18th-century London, A Social Edition

 SSHRC Insight Grant, 2017

 Dr. Allison Muri's four-year project will develop a digital “social edition” of 18th-century London as a network of documents with social, spatial, and textual or artistic relationships.
 It aims to demonstrate how we might reconceive scholarly editions, and in particular, how a digital environment for reading, annotating, and establishing connections between books, text, images, and maps can establish a framework for editions based on networks and spatial relationships of literature and culture.
 This research builds on earlier work on “The Grub Street Project” funded by SSHRC and CFI.
 The edition will ultimately link four main categories of information: printed publications, people, places, and trades.

 SSHRC Insight Development Grant, 2016

-The goal for this research project by Dr. Tasha Hubbard is to raise buffalo consciousness in the northern plains.
-According to Dr. Little Bear and other Indigenous elders, the health of both the land and Indigenous communities is dependent on renewing the relationship with the buffalo.
-With this in mind, the project will explore how the use of digital media can assist in that goal.
-The project lays the essential groundwork for Hubbard’s future research and community engagement.
-Her research goal is two-fold: to follow the long-term evolution of the Buffalo Treaty, recently signed between ten Indigenous Nations; and record and respectfully disseminate these Nations’ stories of the buffalo, with the participation and guidance of the Nations’ elders and knowledge keepers.
-Dr. Leroy Littlebear and Amethyst First Rider are the emissaries of the Buffalo Treaty and are collaborators on this project.
+The goal for Dr. Tasha Hubbard's research project is to raise buffalo consciousness in the northern plains.
+According to Dr. Leroy Little Bear and other Indigenous elders, the health of both the land and Indigenous communities is dependent on renewing the relationship with the buffalo.
+The project will explore how the use of digital media can assist in that goal.
+The research goal is two-fold: to follow the long-term evolution of the Buffalo Treaty, recently signed between ten Indigenous Nations; and to record and respectfully disseminate these Nations’ stories of the buffalo, with the participation and guidance of the Nations’ elders and knowledge keepers.
+Dr. Little Bear and Amethyst First Rider are the emissaries of the Buffalo Treaty and are collaborators on this project.